Your supply chain is costing you money – Reason #5 Not having a supply chain risk management process

-The report outlines 4 key action areas that companies developing a more systematic, focused and proactive supply chain risk management approach need to address;
+In the post “Innovate approaches to Supply Chain Risk” I describe 4 key action areas that companies developing a more systematic, focused and proactive supply chain risk management approach need to address as outlined in a report by SCM World;

 - Identifying and assessing risk – This includes visibility across the supply chain including a good understanding of the companies involved.
 Leaders like Cisco and IBM utilize dialog with suppliers and customers as well as visual risk mapping and scenario planning techniques